 This moon-shaped lake wraps itself around the Albis and Pfannenstiel hills, with traditional Swiss towns dotted along the sun-kissed shoreline.
 Strolling along the scenic promenade beside Lake Zürich is a must when you’re in town.

 Hop on a boat to make the most of those quintessential Swiss mountain views, and for a slice of relaxation on the gently bobbing waves.
+These Lake Zurich boat tours offer great views of the old town and a unique chance to reflect on the historic beauty of the city.
+Don’t miss this!

-2 – Unearth history in the Old Town
+2 – Unearth history in the old town

-Straddling the Limmat River, Zürich’s Old Town takes you on a journey to pre-medieval times.
+Straddling the Limmat River, Zürich’s old town takes you on a journey to pre-medieval times.
 Feel the colorful passage of time as you wander down cobblestone alleyways in the shadows of historic buildings.

 3 – Shop till you drop on Bahnhofstrasse